Continuing Education Activity

 - Conjunctival naevus: Conjunctival naevus is a benign lesion of the conjunctiva.
 They are flat pigmented lesions.

 Pinguecula is generally an asymptomatic lesion.
+As already described, it is a benign lesion so it has a good prognosis.
+It only causes cosmetic problems.
 It can gradually increase in size or progress to pterygium over time.

 Deterrence and Patient Education